Given a bipartite matching (object of class optmatch),

 constraints, then the matching problem is said to be infeasible.

-s in the output of matchfailed
+TRUEs in the output of matchfailed indicate that

 this has occurred.